 You might notice straight away.
 You might not notice until weeks or months later.

 But when it happens, what can you do?

-So yes, as soon as I noticed it, I’d have to fix it.
-Whether or not the article was getting traffic (there is one caveat* – see below).
-Luckily, there is a way to change a URL without losing traffic.
+Luckily, there is a way to change a URL without losing traffic (but there might not be a way to change a permalink and retain share counts).
 It’s done using a server-side redirect command, which automatically redirects people from the old URL to the new one.